 Fingal’s cave on Staffa is an unforgettable natural wonder.
 Visit the cave by tender and then back aboard for morning coffee and cookies.
 Lunga, one of the Treshnish isles, is next on the agenda with its fabulous colony of puffins.
 Overnight in sheltered Gometra Harbour keeping an eye open for eagles and red deer.

 The pastoral island of Muck awaits us today.
 The waters around Muck are the hunting ground of minke whales and dolphins.
 A walk ashore from Port More to Gallanach Bay to the North of the island rewards you with wonderful views of the island of Rhum.
 Porpoises and otters may be seen in Gallanach Bay.
 Overnight in Loch Scresort, on the island of Rhum, with the possibility of an evening visit to the otter hide.

 Loch Scavaig in the Black Cuillins of Skye is one of the most awesome anchorages in Europe.
-The waters here are home to some 300 Common Seals.
+The waters here are home to some 300 common seals.
 A trip ashore to view Loch Coruisk is an unforgettable experience and for the brave, a wild swim is the icing on the cake.
-After lunch we motor up the west coast of Skye enjoying some of the best cliff scenery in Scotland, watching out for White-Tailed Eagles, Basking Sharks, Dolphins and hopefully Killer Whales.
+After lunch we motor up the west coast of Skye enjoying some of the best cliff scenery in Scotland, watching out for white-tailed eagles, basking sharks, dolphins and hopefully orca.
 Overnight in Loch Dunvegan.

 A fabulous sea-day is in-store today with nine glorious hours of scenery and wildlife from the Shiants to Canna, the jewel of the Hebrides.
 Anything can be encountered today from common, risso’s and bottlenose dolphins to minke and perhaps killer whales.
 A walk on Canna before dinner.